Skip to main content

 About

-BioMenace Remastered is a single player action game.
+BioMenace Remastered is a single player platformer game with post-apocalyptic and science fiction themes.
 It was developed by Rigel Gameworks and was released on December 18, 2025.
 It received overwhelmingly positive reviews from players.

 BioMenace is back!
 Experience the classic 2D run & gun action platformer by solo developer James Norwood - originally released for MS-DOS in 1993 via Apogee Software - now with enhanced graphics, refined gameplay, and many quality of life improvements.
 Explore the original 3 episodes (36+ levels) plus a brand new 4th episode (15+ levels), spanning a range of diverse environments including cit…